CyberMonitor/orquestra-docs/intro/content/tutorial/lstm.md

 ---
 title: 4.
 Prediction with LSTM
-description:  Prediction of a noisy sine function by means of Recurrent Neural Networks
+description:  Prediction of a noisy sine function by means of Recurrent Neural Networks.
 ---

 ## Introduction